gurjot06oct/Cplusplus/08 Array/05 Pointer to Array.md

 - **2D Pointer**: Points to the entire 2D array.

 Understanding these distinctions helps in effectively manipulating multi-dimensional arrays using pointers in C++.
 Each type of dimensional pointer provides a unique perspective on array traversal and memory access patterns, contributing to versatile programming techniques in C++.
-Certainly!
-Here's an improved version of the markdown with clearer explanations, better variable naming, and proper headings:
-Certainly!
-Here's the revised markdown to explicitly mention that the provided function descriptions are prototypes:

 ### Passing Arrays as Function Parameters Using Pointers